 Blessings come in all shapes and sizes.
 Some blessings are tangible.
 At times, God may choose to bless His people with financial blessings to help pay bills or meet a specific need.

-Maybe it is providing a job or answering someone’s prayer about a spouse, a child or maybe providing a home or a car.
+Maybe it is providing a job or answering someone’s prayer about a spouse, a child, or providing a home or a car.

 However, at times our blessings come in the form of unseen blessings.
-God gives us spiritual blessings and gifts and talents.
-As we use these gifts for God we can ask God to bless us in our work.
+For example, God gives us spiritual blessings and gifts, and talents.
+As we use these gifts for God, we can ask God to bless us in our work.

 “And Jabez called on the God of Isreal saying . . .” enlarge my territory.”
-1 Chronicles 4:10
+1 Chronicle 4:10

 What does that even mean in today’s world?
-Well for Jabez, he was asking God to provide for his family.
-Not just to provide the basics but to provide even more and to use him more.
+Well, for Jabez, he was asking God to provide for his family.
+Not just to give the basics but to give even more and to use him more.

-Jabez was an honorable man, he wanted God to use him.
-His request was honorable and would give glory to God.
+Jabez was an honorable man; he wanted God to use him.
+Therefore, his request was good and would give glory to God.

-You can ask God to enlarge your “territory as well”.
+You can ask God to enlarge your “territory as well.”
 What does that look like for you?
 We all have aspirations for “more.”
 More responsibility, more money, better relationships with our spouse and kids.
-Maybe we need to asking God to enlarge our territory with our ministries.
+Maybe we need to ask God to enlarge our territory with our ministries.

-When he asked God to “Let your hand be with me” Jabez was asking for guidance.
-We all need God’s leadership and guidance in our lives.
+When he asked God to “Let your hand be with me,” Jabez was asking for guidance.
+We all need God’s leadership and direction in our lives.

-If we truly want to serve God and want His blessing on our lives then we need Him to lead us.
+If we genuinely want to serve God and enjoy His blessing on our lives, then we need Him to lead us.
 We need God to give us direction.
-Left on our own we would be in a terrible mess.
+Left on our own, we would be in a terrible mess.

-Every morning before my day gets started I pray.
-One of the things I pray for is for God to lead, guide and direct me that day.
+Every morning before my day gets started, I pray.
+One of the things I pray for is God to lead, guide, and direct me that day.

 Jabez asked that God would “Keep me from harm, . . .”.
 Isn’t this like what we ask for when we pray the Lord’s prayer asking God to keep us from temptation and protect us from evil.